justin-p/ansible-playbook-runoncetemplate/README.md

 The included `setup.sh` will do the following:

 1. Install Ansible and all the needed dependencies.
-2. Clone the repository at /tmp/ansible-playbook-template
+2. Clone the repository at /tmp/ansible-playbook-runoncetemplate
-3. Install any required roles for the playbook listed in the `files/requirements.yml` file.
+3. Install any required roles for the playbook lirunoncetemplatested in the `files/requirements.yml` file.
 4. Run the playbook `main.yml` using the `inventory.yml` as its inventory file.

 This works great if you curl the script and pipe it to bash ( as show in the quick install).